stepro/kdo/README.md

 `--build-arg` | `[]` | build-time variables in the form `name=value`
 `--build-target` | `<empty>` | dockerfile target to build

-When the `docker` CLI is invoked, it does not use the default configured Docker daemon.
-Instead, it uses the kdo server components to directly access the Docker daemon running on a node in the Kubernetes cluster.
-Therefore, it is theoretically not a requirement that the local machine is actually running Docker, although in most cases (e.g. Docker Desktop) this will be the case.
-It **is**, however, a requirement that the node on which the kdo pod is scheduled is using Docker for its container runtime and the Docker daemon socket at `/var/run/docker.sock` on the host can be volume mounted into the pod.
+The `buildkit` builder should be chosen when the Kubernetes cluster nodes use containerd to run containers.
+It requires the `buildctl` CLI to be installed locally which is configured to communicate with a buildkitd daemon run by the kdo server components, which in turn is configured to communicate with the containerd daemon.

+The `docker` builder should be chosen when the Kubernetes cluster nodes use Docker to run containers.
+It requires the `docker` CLI to be installed locally which is configured to communicate with the Docker daemon running on a node in the Kubernetes cluster.

 ### Configuration flags